guezandy/blockchain-notary-service/README.md

 ## Level db key value stored
 + key: 'queue' is an array of RegistryItems that is used to keep track of all pending requests
-+ key: 'chain' is an array of blocks each block contains a registered star
++ key: 'chain' is an array of blocks each block contains a registered star - this CHAIN just stores an array of block hashes in level db.
++ key: {blockhash}: Returns data on a specific block with hash = blockhash

 ## Running guide
 + `npm install`